How common is non-consensual tracking, monitoring and harassment among children in Australia?

 26%

-of girls had experienced non-consensual tracking, monitoring or harassment at some point, compared with 23% of boys.
+of girls had experienced non-consensual tracking, monitoring or harassment, compared with 23% of boys.

 (17% of girls and 15% of boys had experienced this in the past 12 months.)

-Experiences of non-consensual tracking, monitoring or harassment increase with age4
+Experiences of non-consensual tracking, monitoring or harassment increase with age

 Children’s experiences of non-consensual tracking, monitoring or harassment